weld-io/scraping-service/README.md

-# Scraping Service
+# Scraping Service (serverless)

 **Scraping Service** is a REST API for scraping dynamic websites using Node.js, Puppeteer and Cheerio.
+It works in serverless environments such as Vercel.

 ----------